RNZAF Parachute Training and Support Unit

 The use of smoke by the descending parachute team provides spectacular viewing, and on many jumps a large New Zealand flag is attached below one of the jumpers.

-Join the Air Force, visit our Careers section and STEPUP.
+Join the Air Force, visit our Careers page.

 |For more information contact:

 |The Commanding Officer